 Episode 5 (at 00:50) – The breakfast

 Matt is cooking.
 Which is not at all strange.
-There is absolutely nothing that says that even completely blind people can be great cooks, and I’d like to think that Matt’s heightened sense of smell, in particular, might make him quite adept at it.
+There is absolutely nothing that says that even completely blind people cannot be great cooks, and I’d like to think that Matt’s heightened sense of smell, in particular, might make him quite adept at it.
 This scene is included here for the simple reason that Matt’s approach to cooking would probably have more in common with that of a blind person than that of a sighted person.
+He would determine whether the food is properly cooked by smell or by how it responds to being poked with kitchen utensils.
 Also, some kitchen equipment, to the extent that he uses it, would probably be of the talking variety.

 Episode 5 (at 02:50) – The “world on fire”

 “I can’t see.
 Not like everyone else, but I can feel.
 Things like balance and direction, micro-changes in the air density, vibrations, blankets of temperature variations.
 Mix all that with what I hear, subtle smells… All the fragments form sort of an impressionistic painting.”
-I take issue with some of Matt is saying here, in particular the bits about balance and direction being so high on the list.
-These are things that clearly help with the acrobatics and the ninja fighting, as they have to do with body awareness, but these are not the kinds of impressions that can underlie the detection of objects in space.
+I take issue with some of Matt is saying here, in particular the bits about balance and direction being quite so high on the list.
+These are things that clearly help with the acrobatics and the ninja fighting, as they have to do with body awareness, but these are not the kinds of impressions that are vital to the detection of objects in space.
 With a radarless interpretation of the senses, the hearing of echoes should account for the overwhelming majority of what feeds into Matt’s awareness of space.
 However, that’s a topic covered elsewhere.
 The reason I include this scene here, is that at least Matt is clearly stating that he can’t see like everyone else.
-Which should be obvious to everyone, but is so often forgotten when talking about the character.
+Which should be obvious to everyone.

 Episode 5 (at 03:45) – The actual “world on fire”

-Matt’s world on fire, while a far from ideal way of picturing Matt’s senses (more on this elsewhere in a post that’s just a draft at this stage) at least brings home the point that he does not “see” particularly well.
+Matt’s world on fire, while a far from ideal way of picturing Matt’s senses, at least brings home the point that he does not “see” particularly well.
 Well enough to move about freely and make out decent-sized objects?
 Certainly.
 As he should.
 20/20 color vision?
 Nope, not even close.